 Several attempts were made by initiative to overturn Oregon's land use system, with initiatives to repeal Senate Bill 100 being defeated in 1976, 1978, and 1982.
 In 2000, voters approved Ballot Measure 7 by a margin of 54 percent to 46 percent.
-That measure was an amendment to the Oregon Constitution designed to waive state and local land use requirements or compensate property owners when a government land use regulation causes a devaluation of private property.
+Measure 7 amended the Oregon Constitution to waive state and local land use requirements or compensate property owners when a government land use regulation causes a devaluation of private property.
 However, it was overturned by the Oregon Supreme Court because it changed more than one part of the Constitution.

-During the 2004 general election, 61 percent of voters approved Ballot Measure 37, which was similar to Ballot Measure 7 but was a statutory change rather than a constitutional amendment.
-Ballot Measure 37 requires that a property owner be paid compensation for reduced property value resulting from a state or local land use regulation that took effect after the claimant took ownership of the property.
-The measure provides the option of waiving the regulations that reduced the value of the property.
-Since no funding has been provided for compensation, valid claims under Measure 37 have been resolved by waiving land use laws and ordinances.
+During the 2004 general election, 61 percent of voters approved Ballot Measure 37 that was similar to Ballot Measure 7 but was a statutory change rather than a constitutional amendment.
+Ballot Measure 37 required that a property owner be paid compensation for reduced property value resulting from a state or local land use regulation that took effect after the claimant took ownership of the property.
+The measure provided the option of waiving the regulations that reduced the value of the property.
+Since no funding was provided for compensation, valid claims under Measure 37 were generally resolved by waiving land use laws and ordinances.

-In October 2005 the Marion County Circuit Court declared Ballot Measure 37 to be unconstitutional.
+In October 2005, the Marion County Circuit Court declared Ballot Measure 37 unconstitutional.
 Following the decision, many local governments ceased accepting and processing Ballot Measure 37 claims while awaiting appeal of the decision.
 The Oregon Supreme Court overturned the circuit court decision and reinstated Ballot Measure 37 in February 2006.

-However, substantial legal questions remain regarding a number of significant issues related to Ballot Measure 37, and more than 100 court cases are pending.
-Two closely-watched issues include whether claims or waivers remain applicable when a property is sold or transferred and whether state agencies have the authority to waive land use regulations without legislative action.
+However, substantial legal questions remained regarding a number of significant issues related to Ballot Measure 37 and more than 100 court cases were pending.
+Two closely-watched issues included whether claims or waivers remained applicable when a property is sold or transferred and whether state agencies have the authority to waive land use regulations without legislative action.